Your GPU Mining Rig Buying Guide

 Now based on what GPU you get, it will help you decide what PSU you need.
 So let’s take for example if you want to buy 4 RTX 3060TIs now and then you want to add 2 more later on.

-1. How much watts do these GPUs use when they are tuned for mining?
+1. How many watts do these GPUs use when they are tuned for mining?

 So with the RTX 3060 TI Overclocks we will be drawing 120-130 watts per GPU.
 Since we have 6 of them that will be a total of 780 Watts for the GPUs and an additional 50 watts for the system which gives us a total of 830 Watts.